sketchplugins/plugin-directory/README.md

 - [Symbol States](https://github.com/ozgurgunes/Sketch-Symbol-States), by Ozgur Gunes: A Sketch plugin which saves overrides of a symbol instance as states to be applyable on another instance of that symbol later.
 - [stuffing](https://github.com/Ashung/Sketch-Stuffing), by Ashung: A DataSupplier plugin which supplies chinese data.
 - [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.
-- [Artboard Presets for Social Media Images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
-- [Iconify](https://github.com/iconify/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
-Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
-- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [P5 Sketchplugin](https://github.com/jacopocolo/p5-sketchplugin), by Jacopo Colò: A plugin for using p5.js code inside Sketch
 - [Datazier Lens](https://github.com/enriquezgomez/datazier-lens), by Victor Enriquez: Inspect and sort your local font book
 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.